XCrySDen --

 XCrySDen

-XCrySDen is a crystalline and molecular structure visualisation program, which aims at display of isosurfaces and contours, which can be superimposed on crystalline structures and interactively rotated and manipulated.
-It can run on most UNIX platforms, without any special hardware requirements.
+XCrySDen is a crystalline and molecular structure visualisation program aiming at display of isosurfaces and contours, which can be superimposed on crystalline structures and interactively rotated and manipulated.
+It runs on GNU/Linux.

-XCrySDen has been also ported to MAC OSX (requires X11) and Windows (requires CYGWIN).
+XCrySDen has been also ported to Mac OS (requires X11) and Windows (requires either CYGWIN or WSL).

 The name of the program stands for Crystalline Structures and Densities and X because it runs under the X-Window environment.